qiuzh20/gated_attention/README.md

 # Gated Attention: Implementation and Visualization

 This repository contains the implementation of **gated attention** mechanisms based on [Qwen3](https://github.com/QwenLM/Qwen3) model architecture, along with tools for visualizing attention maps.
 Our modifications are based on findings from recent research that demonstrate how applying **sparse, head-specific gating after Scaled Dot-Product Attention (SDPA)** can significantly improve performance, training stability, and long-context generalization.
+More details are in our paper [Gated Attention for Large Language Models: Non-linearity, Sparsity, and Attention-Sink-Free](https://arxiv.org/abs/2505.06708).

 ## 📚 Introduction